Campus Change Mentoring Initiatives

 Contact Us

-Have questions about these CLAS campus change resources and mentoring initiatives?
+Have questions about campus change resources and mentoring initiatives?
 Please email Associate Professor-in-Residence Michael Finiguerra at michael.finiguerra@uconn.edu.